tellor-io/tellor-parachain-demo/README.md

   ./scripts/build.sh
   ```
 ### Launch Network
-**NOTE:** this currently requires a custom build of the `parachains-integration-tests` tool which adds support for Ethereum signing required by Moonbeam.
-See https://github.com/paritytech/parachains-integration-tests/pull/85 for more details.
-The custom build can be installed globally by cloning the branch used for the PR and then using `yarn global add file:$PWD` to install.
-This should be done before running the launch script until the PR is accepted.

 Launch a local network (`rococo-local`, `statemine-local`, `moonbase-local` and consumer parachain (with Tellor pallet) using the `launch` script:
 ```
 ./scripts/launch.sh